 Fiona Holman, Events and Marketing Officer at Attingham Park said, ‘’we are over the moon with how fantastic the event went, and it is great to have such a wonderful partnership with Shrewsbury College.’’

 Fiona went on to say, ‘’Hundreds of visitors were entertained by a very talented group of students.’’

 Many took to Social Media to express their delight with the event and how fantastic the students of the College performed.

 The students work on the Spooky Walks project from the start of September, and spend time researching and rehearsing their roles and performances.
-Andy Pierce, Lecturer of Performing Arts at Shrewsbury College said, ‘It was a great collaboration between the Performing Arts and Music Tech Students this year - they did Shrewsbury College proud.’’
+Andy Pierce, Tutor of Performing Arts at Shrewsbury College said, ‘It was a great collaboration between the Performing Arts and Music Tech Students this year - they did Shrewsbury College proud.’’

 For more information about Shrewsbury College’s Performing Arts or Music courses please contact the Course Advice team on 01743 342342